 In addition to this, the TDC CPC portal is not speedy enough to download Form 26AS, which leads to delays in a scenario where the taxpayers have only one month to file their ITR forms.

 The accounting body thereby stated that the taxpayers may not be able to file returns due to lesser credits which in-turn results in tax demand or lower refund, which can be attributed to the non-credit of TDS in Form 26AS; and the assessee will not be in a position to claim the credits of the amounts not depicted in Form 26AS as he/she is not aware of the PAN of the deductor, which is compulsory for generating a valid XML.

 Pending Issues to be Resolved

 ICAI had reported certain issues to the CBDT regarding the problems encountered by the taxpayers for filing ITR forms for the annual year of 2018-19, which are yet to be solved.
-A few of such issues relate to the filing of GST data in ITR forms and acceptance or uploading of ITR forms that contains the bank account details of certain co-operative banks.
+A few of such issues pertain to the filing of GST data in ITR forms and acceptance or uploading of ITR forms that contain the bank account details of certain co-operative banks.

 Section 234F – Fee for delayed Filings

 AY 2018 -2019 is the first year of applicability of the penal provisions of Section 234F of the Income-tax Act, 1961 in ITR filing.

 Section 234F was inserted vide the finance act, 2017 to impose mandatory fees amounting to Rs 1000, Rs 5000, Rs.10000 depending on the time of filing and quantum of income reported for income tax returns filed after the due date prescribed under section 139.
 Hardships faced by the assessee are given below.

 - As per the provision of this section, even for one day delay in filing ITR, the assessee became subject to an additional cost of Rs 1000 or Rs 5000.